-To be notified of future workshops, sign up for the Project TIER newsletter (on the footer of any page on the TIER website) or follow @Project_TIER on Twitter.
+To be notified when future workshops are scheduled, sign up for the Project TIER newsletter or follow @Project_TIER on Twitter.
 We will resume in-person workshops as the COVID-19 pandemic permits.

 About Project TIER Faculty Development Workshops